netdata/netdata/docs/dashboards-and-charts/netdata-charts.md

 - **Enter fullscreen mode**: expand the current chart to the full size of your screen.
 - **User settings**: save your settings for the chart at hand, so it persists across dashboard reloads.
   - Personal has the top priority.
-  - Room and Space wide settings for a chart are shared across all users that don't have personal setting for it.
+  - Room and Space settings for a chart are shared across all users who don't have personal settings for it.
 - **Drag and Drop the chart to a Dashboard**: add the chart to an existing custom [Dashboard](/docs/dashboards-and-charts/dashboards-tab.md) or directly create a new one that includes the chart.

 ## Definition bar